 You mention having turned in paperwork to your attorney.
 This is a question that should be directed to that attorney, before you take any action.
 Your attorney knows the details of your case and your jurisdiction, and is the best qualified person to answer this question (and the only one ethically...Read more »

-Your question isn't entirely clear, but if you're asking whether you can discharge someone else's debt in bankruptcy, the answer is no. If you're considering bankruptcy, you should speak with a bankruptcy attorney in your area before taking any action, as you're in a potentially complicated...Read more »
+Your question isn't entirely clear, but if you're asking whether you can discharge someone else's debt in bankruptcy, the answer is no. If you're considering bankruptcy, you should speak with a bankruptcy attorney in your area before taking any action, as you're in a...Read more »

 Your bankruptcy attorney would be the best source of this information.
-From your question, it's not clear whether you're attempting to discharge debt to the store or have paid in full, how much time elapsed from your purchase to the bankruptcy filing, etc. Talk to the attorney who knows the details...Read more »
+From your question, it's not clear whether you're attempting to discharge debt to the store or have paid in full, how much time elapsed from your purchase to the bankruptcy filing, etc. Talk to the attorney who knows...Read more »

 I bought a house when I was married but only I signed the promissory.
 I get divorced and have to file bankruptcy.
 House is surrendered in bankruptcy.
 House is now in foreclosure.
 Can the bank seek money judgment against me or my ex?